glowacz/FPGA_clock/README.md

 ***Functionality Description:***

 The program in this repository, when loaded onto an FPGA board, creates a clock on a 7-segment display.
-The clock functions as a stopwatch, counting minutes and seconds. <br />
+The clock functions as a stopwatch, counting minutes and seconds.
+Used IEEE libraries, multiplexing, button debouncing and rising edge detection. <br />

-It has following functionalities:
+The program has following functionalities:

 * sw[15] - resets the clock when toggled and toggled back.